-Visit this Bavarian-style town in Northeast Georgia for outdoor adventures, fantastic festivals and tons of family fun.
+Visit this Bavarian-style town in North Georgia for outdoor adventures, fantastic festivals and tons of family fun.
 Here are some quick tips for things to do and places to see in Alpine Helen.

 The Alpine town of Helen takes its inspiration from the villages of Germany, complete with the building style of downtown shops and restaurants.
 But it's also in the heart of Northeast Georgia, offering travelers outdoor sports like tubing and hiking, along with wine tasting at the many vineyards nearby.
 The area has both Native American history and an arts community in nearby Sautee Nacoochee.